Malewhiskey/lutron-caseta-pro/README.md

 - **enable_long_and_double** (*Optional*): Boolean value to enable/disable long/double press
 - **long_press_time** (*Optional*): threshold time in seconds (float) for long press. default is 1.5s
 - **double_press_time** (*Optional*): threshold time in seconds (float) for double click. default is 0.5

+Note that the double_press_time should not be too short.
+Due to the nature of the communication, the second push could be delayed (than the actual push).
+Using a short double_press_time may fail the double click test and generate two single push events.

 In the above example Zone 4 and 5 are configured as switches (e.g. `switch.<device name>` in Home Assistant), Zones 11 and 12 are shades (e.g. `cover.<device name>` in Home Assistant), and Zone 15 is a fan (e.g. `fan.<device name>`).
 If a listed ID is not found in the Integration Report, it will be ignored.